crewjam/blog/_posts/2015-04-08-pktinfo-device-change.md

 ---

 You only care about this if Google brought you here and you have this problem.

+**Update:** Nick B. sent me an some interesting insights into this problem.
+Scroll to the end for more

 The following sequence of events breaks: